rimbu-org/rimbu/docs/list/advanced.md

 Each block in a List can be reversed without copying the underlying data.
 Basically, each block has a boolean indicating whether the block elements should be read from left to right, or right to left.
 To reverse a block, the pointer to the elements remains the same, but the new block has an inverted boolean.
 Therefore, to reverse an entire List, each block needs to flip its switch.
 There are approx. log(N) blocks in a List, therefore reversing a List has complexity O(log(N)).

 A List can have mixed reversed and non-reversed blocks, which is necessary to keep the same performance when concatenating a non-reversed and a reversed List.
 In such a case, at most some elements will need to be copied since within a block all elements need to have the same direction.
 But other blocks can be kept as is.

+## Efficiency

+### Complexity

+The nature of the List data structure is such that retrieving random elements has complexity O(logB(N)), where N is the length of the collection, and B is the block size.
+While not bad, this is still slow compared to an Array, which has constant access time (O(1)).

+However, knowing the characteristics of the List implementation can help circumventing this drawback.

+Firstly, retrieval time in a List depends on the index within the List.
+At both the start and the end of the List, the complexity is O(1).
+The complexity increases to a maximum of O(logB(N)) towards the middle of the List.
+The consequence is that, for large Lists, it takes more time to retrieve an element towards the middle of a list than at the start or end.

+Secondly, the List makes it easy to retrieve subparts using `.slice` or `.streamRange`.
+Imagine we have a List of 10,000 elements.
+We have some algorithm that averages 10 consecutive values of the list at some index.
+The worst thing we can do is write a for-loop that performs `List.get(i)` 10 times, because it will take 10 times O(logB(10000)).

+A better idea would be to use the `.slice` or `.streamRange` methods.
+Both only take one time the O(logB(10000)) and then allow nearly constant time access to the subsequent values.

+The same holds for many other methods, like `.forEach`